Diagnostic Consistency Tests of the Concordance Cosmology

 \paragraph*{Conclusion} In this work, we have expressed the Clarkson–Bassett–Lu (CBL) test and its integral in fully general spacetimes, thereby converting these long‑standing FLRW consistency tests into genuinely interpretable geometric diagnostics.
 By deriving $d_A'$, $d_A''$, $\mathcal{H}$, and $\mathcal{H}'$ in a model‑independent way, we identify precisely which kinematic and curvature quantities govern deviations from the FLRW prediction, allowing any observational violation to be traced to physically meaningful properties of the spacetime rather than treated as an abstract inconsistency.
-Beyond clarifying the foundations of existing tests, we have constructed a new combination of observables, $\mathcal{M}$, that yields the total density field for any perfect‑fluid cosmology within general relativity, independent of the Friedmann equations or FLRW symmetry assumptions.
+Our results are valid for any metric theory of gravity, assuming that the geometric optics approximation holds so that light travels along null-geodesics, and assuming that the affine parameter is related invertibly to the redshift so that we can convert from $d/d\lambda$ to $d/dz$.
+Beyond clarifying the foundations of existing tests, we have constructed a new combination of observables, $\mathcal{M}$, which yields the total density field for any perfect‑fluid cosmology if we further assume general relativity to hold, but still independent of the Friedmann equations or FLRW symmetry assumptions.
 In the appropriate limits this reduces to a direct, model‑independent probe of $\Omega_{m,0} H_0^2$, while in more general settings it constrains null‑energy‑condition violations and Weyl focusing.
 This diagnostic therefore extends earlier proposals by providing a single, observationally accessible quantity with a transparent physical interpretation across arbitrary geometries.
-We demonstrate the possibility of constraining the generalized tests as well as $\mathcal{M}$ with current data in a companion paper, \cite{PRD}, and show the some of the main results here.
+We demonstrate the possibility of constraining the generalized tests as well as $\mathcal{M}$ with current data in a companion paper, \cite{PRD}, and show some of the main results here.
 These results show a $\sim 2-3\sigma$ tension with the FLRW assumption, but we caution that further study and possibly refinement of our method for constraining the quantities is required before we can be certain of the robustness of the results.
-As precision measurements of distances and expansion rates continue to improve, our analytical results supply the theoretical framework needed to transform geometric observables into robust, model‑independent tests of the large‑scale structure of spacetime.
-This opens the door to a qualitatively new class of consistency relations: tests that not only detect departures from FLRW behavior but also reveal their physical origin.
+Nonetheless, it is worth noting that we consistently find FLRW violation at $2\sigma$ level or above when we modify subjective choices of our bootstrap-based symbolic regression methodology such as the criteria used to retain or discard expressions (e.g. the tolerance for pathological behavior and goodness-of-fit thresholds when reconstructing $d_A, \mathcal{H}$ and their derivatives).
+We also note that our constraints on $\mathcal{O}$ and $\mathcal{C}$ correspond to a calibration offset of $D$ relative to $1/\mathcal{H}$ of $-10\%$ as discussed in \cite{PRD}.
+This is exactly the calibration offset between Pantheon+ and the BAO data when the latter is calibrated with the CMB data.
+This may also explain why we find the strongest apparent violation of FLRW at the lowest redshifts; a calibration offset is expected to have the largest impact in this regime, whereas at higher redshifts its effect may be partially diluted due to the integrated nature of distance measures along the lightcone.